qdrant/landing_page/qdrant-landing/content/documentation/cloud/create-cluster.md

 ---
-title: Create a cluster
+title: Create a Cluster
 weight: 20
 ---

-# Create a cluster
+# Creating a Qdrant Cloud Cluster

 Qdrant Cloud offers two types of clusters: **Free** and **Standard**.